promaafia/python_problem_solutions/README.txt

 1.17.
 Write a program that read as many characters as need to read your name and display the characters sequencially with spaces

 1.18.
 Write a program that read and display your name 1.19.
-Write a program that read and display a line of text
+Write a program that read and display your full name

 1.20.
+Write a program that read any date and displays in the format DD/MM/YYYY 1.21.
+Write a program that read any date and displays in the format DD-MM-YYYY 1.22.
+Write a program that read any date and displays in the format DD MM YYYY 1.23.
+Write a program that read any date and displays in the format DD,MM,YYYY

-Write a program that read any date in the format DD/MM/YYYY and displays day, month and year separately 1.21.
-Write a program that read any date in the format DD-MM-YYYY and displays day, month and year separately 1.22.
-Write a program that read any date in the format DD MM YYYY and displays day, month and year separately 1.23.
+1.24.
+Write a program that read any date in the format DD/MM/YYYY and displays day, month and year separately 1.25.
+Write a program that read any date in the format DD-MM-YYYY and displays day, month and year separately 1.26.
+Write a program that read any date in the format DD MM YYYY and displays day, month and year separately 1.27.
 Write a program that read any date in the format DD,MM,YYYY and displays day, month and year separately